Chart (GTLS)

 Installing the first bulk Co2 tank for McDonalds’s sodas, Chart (NYSE:GTLS) provides equipment to store and transport gasses.

-• Annual revenue growth of 29.3% over the last five years was superb and indicates its market share increased during this cycle
+• Annual revenue growth of 29.4% over the past five years was outstanding, reflecting market share gains this cycle

 StockStory Analyst Team